 The majority of the brain’s GABA receptors are located in the prefrontal cortex, hippocampus and cerebellum, the areas showing the most changes when fed with radio-active glucose.

 Taking alcohol with benzodiazepines compounds this effect on GABA neurotransmitters.
 This combination is deadly and can lead to breathing problems, coma and death.

 Alcohol also decreases the production of ‘excitatory’ neurotransmitter known as glutamate.
 The decrease in excitatory neurotransmitters works in exactly the same manner as the increase in inhibitory neurotransmitters (GABA) – i.e. by reducing the speed at which the brain’s nerves are able to travel.
 This simultaneous decrease in glutamate and increase in GABA results in the well-known ‘slurred’ speech phenomena after a person has consumed a lot of alcohol.

-Alcohol also increase the activity of dopamine in the brain.
+Alcohol also increases the activity of dopamine in the brain.
 Dopamine is known as the ‘feel good’ hormone.

 We hope you enjoyed this blog post on how alcohol affects the human brain.
 At Ocean Recovery we offer a four-week alcohol rehab programme.
 Click here to contact our admissions team if you wish to learn more about this programme.